 “Don't go in without doing your homework.
 Be concise and lead with facts and statistics.”

-— Lisa Wilke, corporate travel manager, Nationwide.
+— Lisa Wilke, corporate travel manager, Nationwide

-And finally; work with great partners
+Work with great partners

 At Egencia, we can help you action all of the hints and tips above.
 Our teams are always on hand to support you.
 Once you’ve gathered the feedback from your internal stakeholders and understand their new requirements, our expert account management and implementation teams will help your business to adjust its policies based on your needs.